 James shrugged.
 “I’m sure Effy will realise that my position as captain is more important than her position as Seeker.”

 “What?”
 I said, suddenly.
 But James had already returned back to the conversation with Freddie and Alfie; Jasmine instead turned to me, rolling her eyes.

-“So basically,” said Jasmine, snapping her jaws together in that slightly enduring, slightly annoying manner that loads of the girls in my year do, especially her and Ophelia, “you, Ophelia and Aspen are coming to me to get ready for Al’s.”
+“So basically,” said Jasmine, snapping her jaws together in that slightly enduring, slightly annoying manner that loads of the girls in my year do, and I couldn't work out if it was kind of cool or kind of ridiculous, “you, Ophelia and Aspen are coming to me to get ready for Al’s.”